 The PhD is a research degree, examined, usually after three years of research, by a dissertation of up to 80,000 words.
 The criteria for obtaining the degree are that the dissertation represent a 'substantial contribution to knowledge' and that it also represents a realistic amount of work for three years' study.

 Applicants for the PhD who have not previously taken an MPhil, MA, or similar research foundation course in a closely related discipline to the one in which they wish to pursue their research, are usually required to take the MPhil course before they are registered for the PhD.
 Those with relevant masters qualifications who are admitted into the PhD programme are registered for the degree towards the end of their first year if progress has been satisfactory.

 As part of a PhD student's learning and development, regular Graduate Seminars are held throughout each term, where papers are given by both current students and guest speakers.

 During the Easter term, all graduate students of the Department meet weekly for the ASNC Easter Graduate Symposium.
 Ten-minute research presentations on one of the three themes are delivered during the term by all PhD students.

 Any enquiries about the PhD degree should be directed to Dr Rosalind Love.

 AHRC Funding: Important Note

-All UK and EU applicants accepted by the Department are eligible to be considered for funding from the Arts and Humanities Research Council (AHRC).
-All you need do in order to be considered is to tick the relevant box on the main University of Cambridge GRADSAF application form (p.
+All UK and EU applicants accepted by the Department are eligible to compete for funding from the Arts and Humanities Research Council (AHRC).
+In order to be considered, you simply need to tick the relevant box on the main University of Cambridge GRADSAF application form (p.
 5).
-Please apply by 11 January 2013 for entry in October 2013.
+Please ensure, however, that your GRADSAF form has been submitted, including all uploaded supporting documents, by 10 January 2014 for entry in October 2014.